 ICAS Executive Director of Publications

 The Journal for Critical Animal Studies (JCAS) was designed to develop activist consciousness of animal liberation history, practice, theory, and politics, while also encouraging Critical Animal Studies (CAS) scholarship, one of the most progressive and dynamic modes of theory in the academy today.
 To this end, JCAS, a free online journal, accepts manuscripts and other materials that promote the fundamental notions of CAS (for an overview of the 10 Principles of CAS, see JCAS 5.1 Best, et al.).
-We are also interested in research using an intersectional analysis of social justice issues related to other marginalized and oppressed groups about race, ethnicity, class, gender, sexuality, disability, geography, age, spirituality (both religious and secular), environmental issues, etc. To ensure the highest standards of academic integrity, our submissions are anonymously peer-reviewed by experts in the field of CAS.
-JCAS is a quarterly publication.
+We are also interested in research using an intersectional analysis of social justice issues related to other marginalized and oppressed groups about race, ethnicity, class, gender, sexuality, disability, geography, age, spirituality (both religious and secular), and environmental issues.
+JCAS supports and strives to publish work that promotest (1) intersectionality, (2) social justice activism, (3) total liberation, (4) anarchism, (5) illegal direct action, and (6) jargon-free.
+To ensure the highest standards of scholarly integrity, our submissions are anonymously peer-reviewed by experts in the field of CAS.

 HISTORY OF JCAS